 - The fridge and freezer – it is estimated that about 4% of the annual energy costs in your home comes from the fridge and freezer.
 Although this doesn’t seem like a whole lot, in most homes it reaches right about $100 a year.
 By keeping this appliance clean you can reduce the amount of energy used to keep your food fresh.

 - The oven – in most cases, a gas oven will be more energy efficient than one that is electrically powered.
+We even wrote a blog to help you decide which you would prefer!
 Although an oven that has a self-cleaning feature included will often be better insulated and thus energy efficient, using this feature excessively will be a huge waste of energy.
 Instead work to use a lid or tin foil to keep food from spilling over.

 - The dishwasher – in most cases the dishwasher accounts for about 2% of energy costs in the home.
 By rinsing dishes before loading them, you will save a significant amount of water cleaning here.
 No matter how full you fill the dishwasher, it will still use about the same amount of energy so don’t be afraid to load it up.